mrakgr/Trading-Journal/journal_2025.md

 So I will be splitting the time between paid work and the job with Aman.

 Also this project will have real purpose and substance behind it so that will raise my spirits.

+11:10am.
+I think I just need to accept simple facts.

+I should only be swing trading long in bull markets.

+In other words, I should only be trading when the conditions are right.

+So...why shouldn't the same apply to AI research?

+It's just so very difficult for me to do anything now.
+I can wait a couple of years for the conditions to change before I try the pursuit again.

+I can wait for a stock to breakout from a range before buying.

+Why shouldn't I do the same when it comes to getting AI insights.

+If it weren't 2025, but 1995 I wouldn't even be able to do what I am doing now.

+In the future it will be much easier.

+Can't I just believe in the future?